 North, 75, is a descendant of one of the original five Ringling brothers who started their own circus in 1884.
 In 2016, he is the proprietor, president and inveterate roadie of a one-ring, tented “mud show” called the Kelly Miller Circus.
 North’s pint-sized extravaganza, which has no connection to the Ringling Bros./Feld Entertainment colossus, leaves its winter quarters in Oklahoma in the early spring and then encamps for one day each (two at the most) in hundreds of circus-starved towns.
 Such are the economics of the show that the guy who spins plates on a stick in act one sells popcorn in the stands during act two.

-This season, the Kelly Miller Circus boasts of only one elephant—“Anna Louise the Dancing Sensation”—but soon this will be one elephant more than Barnum & Bailey.
+As of 2016, the Kelly Miller Circus boasts of only one elephant—“Anna Louise the Dancing Sensation”—but soon this will be one elephant more than Barnum & Bailey.
 “I’m very happy with Anna Louise,” says North by phone from Texas.
 “I don’t understand their thinking,” North says of the activists.
 “They say that all circus animals are abused; well, how can they say that?
 When they picket our shows, I go out and say ‘Would you like to see how we care for the animals?’
 They always say no.”

 This year’s Kelly Miller troupe also shleps camels, zebras, llamas, ducks and what North calls “a really big mule” from village to village, all of them regularly inspected by the United States Department of Agriculture.
 “The activists don’t even want you to have a dog act,” the last of the Ringlings sniffs.

 “Is history on their side?” the showman is asked.

 “They’re a small minority,” he replies.
 “They make a lot of noise but on circus day, the crowds walk right on past them.”